miraficus/RadioPlayer/README.md

 # Radio Player
 ## Description
 Website for listening to Online Radios
 ~~I wanted single file so i can have it on my desktop without the need of hosting it on webserver.~~ I changed my mind and i will separate RadioPlayer into more files becouse i can make shortcut to index.html and host it on github pages.
-I still want it to work without hosting.
+You can use the radios.m3u file to play radios in VLC for example.
 Im czech so i will have mostly czech radios on this website.

 ## Disclaimer
 This thing is in development.
 (It may be forever)